The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator: Existence, Uniqueness and Optimal Regularity

 \subsection{Optimal Regularity}

-In this subsection, we prove the optimal regularity of the double obstacle problem \eqref{eq-main-global} with $C^{1,1}$ obstacles, by using the reduced form of \eqref{eq-ori-local}.
-We will frist prove the quadratic growth of the solution at the free boundary point.
-The property for the classical obstacle problem (i.e. \eqref{eq-main-global} with $\phi_2=\infty$ and $F=\Delta$) is obtained in \cite{Caf77, Caf98}.
-The growth rate for reduced single obstacle problem (\eqref{eq-ori-local} with $\phi_2=\infty$) is discussed in \cite{LS01} and the optimal ($p/p-1$) growth rate for p-Laplacian case is obtained in \cite{KS, LS03}.
+In this subsection, we prove the optimal regularity of the double obstacle problem \eqref{eq-main-global} with $C^{1,1}$ obstacles by using the reduced form of \eqref{eq-ori-local}.
+We will first prove the quadratic growth of the solution at the free boundary point.